 Sorry, we do not offer ball winding services

 Each batch we dye is completely unique.
 Please keep this in mind when ordering to make sure you have enough to complete your project.
 To check dye lots, have a look at the label of the yarn, and next to the colourway name will usually be a coloured logo stamp.
-The colour indicates each unique batch.
+Even within the same dye lot, the colour can vary more or less depending on the colourway (speckle yarns especially).
+The stamp colour indicates each unique batch.
 If there is no stamp, this is either a limited edition (one time only), or the first batch we've ever done of that colourway.

 Help!
 My naturally dyed yarn's colour is rubbing off on my hands as I knit (crochet etc).
 Is this normal?